knit-bee/tei-transform/README.md

                         person entry should contain multiple names, separate them by comma.
-If no date parameter is passed, the current date will be inserted
+If no date parameter is passed, the current date will be inserted --output OUTPUT, -o OUTPUT
+                        Name of output directory to store transformed file in.
+If the directory doesn't exist, it will be created.
+No output file will be created, if this option is disabled.s
 ```

 The **file** argument takes the path to the file you want to change.